 Giving Thunderstrike a look, Misato frowned and asked, "I guess I can see how that makes sense.
 But...even with a power like that, Mari wouldn't get very far, just by watching people."

 "We were aware of that," Thunderstrike admitted.
 "Fortunately, we were able to do more than that.
 We trained, developed our strengths, and even met with other people who had come to this world, and we shared our skills and knowledge.
-We even encountered a Ryoga Hibiki alternate who was willing to share his own knowledge and skills, and gave us training in the arts he knew."
+For example, we encountered a Ryoga Hibiki alternate who was willing to share his own knowledge and skills, and gave us training in the arts he knew."

 "Ryoga Hi- Wait a second!"
 Misato gaped in clear realization.
 "You mean you two went through the Bakusai Tenketsu training?!"